code-neves/PoTi/README.md

 1. Clone this repository or download the code.
 2. Open the `index.html` file in your web browser.
-3. Configure your work and break durations.
+3. Configure your focus and break durations.
 4. Click the "Start" button to begin the timer.
 5. Enjoy improved productivity and time management!